senti-iot/senti-mqtt-client/docs/functions.md

 ### API:

-- API: Get keepalive, ping and topic info from API
 - API: Get MQTT username + password from API (SSL)
 - API: API to set client in verbose logging mode (on/off)
 - API: Client versioning so dead clients can connect to API and check if they have the latest version.
 If not -> updateclient